-- 5.3.3.1 ENV_ATH.1.1 Authentication credentials shall be protected like the information to which they provide access during creation, use, and handling. - 5.3.3.2 ENV_ATH.1.2 Authenticated user TOE access is disabled when the user leaves the sponsoring organization, Access Authorization is terminated, loses authorized access (for cause, changes in organization, etc), or upon TOE detection of attempts to bypass security. - 5.3.3.3 ENV_ATH.1.3 Prior to reuse of an authenticated user identifier, all previous access rights and privileges (including file accesses for that user identifier) are removed from the TOE. - 5.3.3.4 ENV_ATH.1.4 Authenticated user access, contact information, rights, and privileges, to include sponsor, Access Authorization, need-to-know, means for off line contact, mailing address, are validated annually.
+- 5.3.3.1 ENV_ATH.1.1 Authentication credentials shall be protected like the information to which they provide access during creation, use, and handling. - 5.3.3.2 ENV_ATH.1.2 Authenticated user TOE access is disabled when the user leaves the sponsoring organization, Access Authorization is terminated, loses authorized access (for cause, changes in organization, etc), or upon TOE detection of attempts to bypass security.

-5.3.4 ENV_CLR.1 Clearing
+5.3.3.3 ENV_ATH.1.3 Prior to reuse of an authenticated user identifier, all previous access rights and privileges (including file accesses for that user identifier) are removed from the TOE.

-5.3.4.1 ENV_CLR.1.1 The information system components and removable media are cleared before the items can be reused in another system environment with the same or different accreditation level as the original system components or removable media.
+5.3.3.4 ENV_ATH.1.4 Authenticated user access, contact information, rights, and privileges, to include sponsor, Access Authorization, need-to-know, means for off line contact, mailing address, are validated annually.
+5.3.4 ENV_CLR.1 C learing 5.3.4.1 ENV_CLR.1.1 The information system components and removable media are cleared before the items can be reused in another system environment with the same or different accreditation level as the original system components or removable media.
 5.3.4.2 ENV_CLR.1.2 All information system components and removable media are sanitized, using approved NNSA procedures, prior to release for use at a lower classification level, at a lower level of consequence, or outside the information system boundary.

-5.3.5 ENV_EXM.1 Hardware and Software Examination

-- 5.3.5.1 ENV_EXM.1.1 Information system hardware components are examined for security impacts to the information system before use. - 5.3.5.2 ENV_EXM.1.2 Information system software components are examined and tested for security impacts to the information system before use.
+5.3.5 ENV_EXM.2 A Advanced Hardware and Software Examination 5.3.5.1 ENV_EXM.2.1 Information system hardware components are examined for security impacts to the information system before use.
+In addition, the

+- impacts to the information system before use.
+In addition, the hardware review will validate the chip sets and boards are from the manufacturer - 5.3.5.2 ENV_EXM.2.2 Software is examined to determine if the software conforms to the security relevant controls as documented by the developer and contains no malicious code.